tobeva/tobeva.com/content/about/simulations/_index.md

 worked on many aspects from graphics to networking to architecture.
 I developed a web-based performance monitoring and QA tool that required removing randomness from the system so we could generate videos that were pixel-identical even when taken weeks apart.
-I used the Structural Similarity (SSIM) index to find minute differences between other identical videos.
+I used the structural similarity (SSIM) index to find minute differences between other identical videos.

 ![VRSG 3](vrsg-3.jpg)